Achilles96/Portfolio/README.txt

-Hello this is my first project and my portfolio.
-It's work in progress
+this is the branch where all the magic happens